 Statement of Faith

 Sanctification is the ongoing process of yielding to God’s Word and His Spirit in order to complete the development of Christ's character in us.
-It is through the present ministry of the Holy Spirit and the Word of God that the Christian is enabled to live a Godly life (I Thessalonians 4:3, 5:23; II Corinthians 3:18, 6:14-18, II Thessalonians 2:1-3, Romans 8:29, 12:1-2, Hebrews 2:11).
+It is through this process that the Christian is enabled to live a Godly life.

 Baptism in the Holy Spirit

 Given at Pentecost, it is the promise of the Father, sent by Jesus after His Ascension, to empower the Church to preach the Gospel throughout the whole earth.